gitprocess/git/README.md

 Commit a change

 ## git commit -m 'your-commit-message-here'
-Commit all the changes made in your repo with a message
+Commit all the changes made in your repo with a message <br/>
+`git commit -m 'local update'`

 ## git remote remove origin
 Remove a remote origin from your local machine after cloning a repo from github <br/>